timescale/docs/use-timescale/services/index.md

 ### Keep testing during your free trial

-You're now on your way to a great start with Timescale!
+You're now on your way to a great start with Timescale.

 You have an unthrottled, 30-day free trial with Timescale Cloud to continue to test your use case.
-Before the end of your trial, we encourage you to add your credit card information.
+Before the end of your trial, make sure you add your credit card information.
 This ensures a smooth transition after your trial period concludes.

-### Summary
+If you have any questions, you can

-We're excited to play a small part in helping you build a best-in-class time-series application or monitoring tool.
-If you have any questions, please feel free to [join our community Slack group][slack-info] or [contact us][contact-timescale] directly.
+[join our community Slack group][slack-info] or [contact us][contact-timescale] directly.

 ## Advanced configuration and multi-node setup